-Table A3 in the Appendix allows us to compare the magnitudes of these disadvantages in terms of standard deviations and relative to the difference between counties in the first and ninth deciles.
-In terms of standard deviations, the disadvantage faced by Natives is greater in the US than in Argentina in all outcomes but precarious housing.
-And relative to the difference across counties, the magnitude of the disadvantage of Natives is greater in the US than in Argentina for all outcomes in which Natives face a disadvantage.
+In terms of standard deviations, the disadvantage faced by Natives is greater in the US than in Argentina in all outcomes but precarious housing; see Column (6) in Table A2.
+And, relative to the difference across counties, the magnitude of the disadvantage of Natives is greater in the US than in Argentina for all outcomes in which Natives face a disadvantage; see Column (7) in Table A2.

-While a comparison of the disadvantages faced by Natives across Latin American countries falls beyond the scope of this paper, we can compare the disadvantages we document in Argentina with the disadvantages regarding labor force participation, unemployment and use of computers documented for other countries by Freire et al. (2015).
+While a comparison of the disadvantages faced by Natives across Latin American countries falls beyond the scope of this paper, we can compare the disadvantages we document in Argentina with the disadvantages regarding labor force participation, unemployment, and use of computers documented for other countries by Freire et al. (2015).
 Freire et al. (2015) document small unemployment gaps between Natives and non-Natives based on census data from urban areas in seven Latin American countries.
 In some of these countries, Natives have a lower unemployment rate, while in others they have a higher unemployment rate (the differences are 2 percentage points or less).
-As shown in Table 3, Natives experience 1.2 percentage points higher unemployment in Argentina (without distinguishing between rural and urban areas).
+As shown in Table 2, Natives experience 1.2 percentage points higher unemployment in Argentina (without distinguishing between rural and urban areas).
 For urban areas this gap is 1.3 percentage points in Argentina.
 Regarding labor force participation, Freire et al. (2015) again find gaps that favor Natives in some countries and non-Natives in others for urban areas.
 These differences go from 8 percentage points in favor of natives in Ecuador to 9 percentage points in favor of non-natives in Colombia.
 The Native disadvantage of 1.4 percentage points that we find in Argentina regardless of location falls in the middle of this range.
 For urban areas in Argentina, Natives have an advantage of 0.4 percentage points in labor force participation.
 Freire et al. (2015) find a disadvantage for Natives in access to computers that goes from 3 percentage points for El Salvador to 27 percentage points for Brazil and Panama.
 These gaps are greater than the 2.8 percentage points disadvantage that we document for Argentina for the use of computers.6